DominicAbogado/project3/README.md

 * Once the teacher finds the workshops, they will be able to login to their TDSB account and request the workshops, dates, and times for the program.
 * When the request is made, it will create a templated email that will be sent to the admins

+## User Flow
+1. Users will create an account and answer questions about their classroom
+    - First Name
+    - Last Name
+    - Email (TDSB isnot necessary but can be a form of authentication)
+    - What school do you teach at
+    - What grade groups do you teach?

+2. Selecting Workshops and the filter
+    - Users will be asked a series of questions to help filter out the courses available to them.

+3. The page will be populated with all the workshops but there will be a prompt for the user to list the criteria.
+    - As they user is filling out information, the workshops in the background will start to update.
+I will likely use react.js to do this portion
+    - Users can then click on the workshops and a module will open with details on the workshop and some pictures.
+There will also be an option to "add workshop to cart"

+4. Once the user adds to cart and is ready to check out they can proceed to the booking request.
+    - Question will be asked of the user such as school contact information, names of the teachers, number of students, and grade you are requesting a workshop for
+    - Selecting dates with optional dates.
+    - This answers will then create a templated email.
+Will require the read and write node modules to create a PDF and send it to the email

 ## Resources